Partnering for change

 Alumni

-Nearly 300 alumni live in Chile.
-Alumni from or living in the country include:
+UQ has 400 alumni living in Chile.
+Alumni from or living in Chile include: